jasonray/statman.py/README.md

 ### Constructor
 * `Rate(name=None, numerator_metric_name=None, denominator_metric_name=None)` => creates a new instance of a rate metric
-  * The `Rate` metric extends teh `Calculation` metric, where the function is numerator/denominator
+  * The `Rate` metric extends the `Calculation` metric, where the function is numerator/denominator
   * The `numerator_metric_name` and `denominator_metric_name` refer to other metrics within the Statman registry

 ## Examples